manasivaraiya/RDBMS-IA-2/README.md

 KJSCE

 # Instruction to execute code
-download and setup jupyter notebook on your local machine download the project on your local machine open the ipynb file on jupyter notebook run the cells
+1) download and setup jupyter notebook on your local machine.
+2) download the project on your local machine.
+3) open the ipynb file on jupyter notebook.
+4) run the cells.